ye-we/divibe/readme.md

 - Use the tempo control to find your comfort zone
 - Watch the beat indicators to stay in rhythm
 - Try different target beat patterns for variety

-## 🎵 Music Recommendations

-- House music works great for practice
-- Look for tracks with clear kick drums
-- 120-130 BPM is ideal for beginners
-- Any genre can work - find what you enjoy!

 ## 📝 License